Beacon-Heart/Heart_Beacon/README.md

 TITLE: Beacon Kit foundation tech list for The WORLD GAME (s)

-Beacon Kit = internet, net of $$$ foundation tech framework given net, net of $$$ works the same way for everyone, everything = Adaptive procedural template distributed system of federated systems = USPTO 13/573,002
+Beacon Kit = internet, net of $$$ foundation tech framework given net, net of $$$ works the same way for everyone, everything = Adaptive procedural template distributed system of federated systems = USPTO 13/573,002 Heart Beacon Cycle Time - Space Meter

 Beacon Kit = foundation tech list of OPW Other People's Work swords to plowshares reuse of battlefield digitization for OOTW Operations Other Than War to fix use of OPM Other People's Money = USPTO 13/573,002 The Heart Beacon Cycle Time - Space metrics, meters, moderation gateways.. epoch time intervals + syntax mapped to symbols structured data templates / message sets